anttiluode/IHTAI/README.md

 🌀 Inverse Holographic Theory of the Universe (IHT-AI) (Chatgpt wrote this)

 EDIT: Added Clade paper.txt that tries to explain this in one paper.
+Perhaps that is all you have to read of this depo.
+Most of the sim code was us doing something I barely understand.

 After thinking about this further..
 I am re inventing hilbert space, ie like - we live in hilbert space (all dimensional possibilities of all particles Chatgpt